James Longstreet

 Longstreet enjoyed a successful post-war career working for the U.S. government as a diplomat, civil servant, and administrator.
-His support for the Republican Party and his cooperation with his old pre-war friend, President Ulysses S. Grant, as well as critical comments he wrote about Lee's wartime performance, made him anathema to many of his former Confederate colleagues.
+His support for the Republican Party and his cooperation with his pre-war friend President Ulysses S. Grant, as well as critical comments he wrote about Lee's wartime performance, made him anathema to many of his former Confederate colleagues.
 His reputation in the South further suffered when he led African-American militia against the anti-Reconstruction White League at the Battle of Liberty Place in 1874.
 Authors of the Lost Cause movement focused on Longstreet's actions at Gettysburg as a principal reason for why the South lost the Civil War.
-As an elderly man, he married Helen Dortch Longstreet, a woman over forty years his junior, who worked to restore her husband's image after his death.
+As an elderly man, he married Helen Dortch Longstreet, who worked to restore her husband's image after his death.
 Since the late 20th century, Longstreet's reputation has undergone a slow reassessment.
 Many Civil War historians now consider him among the war's most gifted tactical commanders.